Baked Cabbage With Mushroom Cheese Sauce

 Instructions

-1. Preheat the oven to 200°C. Line a baking tray or shallow oven dish with parchment.
+1. Preheat the oven to 200°C and line a shallow baking dish with parchment.

-2. Brush the cabbage wedges with 1/2 tbsp Olive Oil and season lightly with salt and black pepper.
-Roast for 25 to 30 minutes until tender and lightly browned at the edges.
+2. Brush the cabbage wedges with half the olive oil, season lightly, and roast for 25 to 30 minutes until tender and edges are caramelized.

-3. Meanwhile, heat the remaining 1/2 tbsp Olive Oil in a skillet over medium heat.
-Add the garlic and mushrooms and cook for 6 to 8 minutes until soft and most of the liquid has cooked away.
+3. Heat the remaining oil in a skillet over medium heat.
+Add garlic and mushrooms and cook for 6 to 8 minutes until soft and golden.

-4. Stir in the thyme and chickpea flour.
-Cook for 1 minute.
+4. Stir in the thyme and chickpea flour and cook for 1 minute.

-5. Slowly pour in the milk, stirring well, then add the vegetable stock or water.
-Simmer for 3 to 4 minutes until the sauce thickens.
+5. Slowly pour in the milk and stock, stirring constantly.
+Simmer for 3 to 4 minutes until thickened.

-6. Remove from the heat and stir in the cheddar until melted.
-Fold in the Greek yogurt and adjust seasoning.
+6. Remove from heat, stir in the cheddar until melted, then fold in the Greek yogurt.
+Season to taste.

-7. Spoon the mushroom-cheese sauce over the roasted cabbage wedges.
-Return to the oven for 5 to 7 minutes if you want the top a little more golden.
+7. Spoon the sauce over the roasted cabbage and return to the oven for 5 to 7 minutes for a golden top.

 Notes

-• Roast the cabbage until the edges caramelize well for the best flavor.
+• Roast the cabbage until the edges caramelize well for the best depth of flavor.

-• If you want a looser sauce, add a small splash of extra milk.
+• For a looser sauce, add a small splash of extra milk at the end.

 Variations

-• Swap Cheddar for Reduced-Fat Gruyère for a slightly nuttier flavor.
+• Swap Cheddar for Reduced-Fat Gruyère for a nuttier flavor.

-• Add a small handful of Spinach to the sauce at the end.
+• Fold a handful of Spinach into the sauce just before serving.

-• Use Savoy Cabbage for a softer texture.
+• Use Savoy Cabbage for a softer, more delicate texture.

-• Top with a little Parmesan before the final bake for a deeper savory finish.
+• Top with a little Parmesan before the final bake for a deeper savory crust.